 Composition of Editorial Council (in alphabetical order)

-Dl Dr Gilbert Ahamer is Austrian physicist, mathematician, ecologists, geographer, economist, legist and theologian.
+Dl Dr Gilbert Ahamer is an Austrian physicist, mathematician, ecologists, geographer, economist, legist and theologian.
 Currently he occupies the positions of Senior Researcher at Umweltbundesamt UBA (Federal Environment Agency of Federal Republic of Austria) and Key expert on Energy, Environment Governance and Climate Change Capacity Development to Central Asia.

 Dr Ahamer is a Member of Austrian Forum of Scientists for Environmental Protection (Umweltforum); European Forum for the Promotion of Sustainable Development (ESD, board member); Swiss-Austrian-German Simulation And Gaming Association (SAGSAGA); Network for Technology Assessment (NTA), Karlsruhe / Germany; Academy for New Media and Knowledge Transfer at Graz University; Mattersburg Circle for Developmental Policy at Austrian Universities (board member, 3 times elected); American Society for Cybernetics Biography listed in Marquis "Who's Who in the World" 2009, 2010, 2011, 2012, 2013, 2014, 2016, 2018); Albert Nelson Marquis Lifetime Achievement Award 2018; Recipient on the Honorary Medal for Achievements in Scientific Cooperation from the Mayor of Moscow.